Understand and Overcome Overactive Anger

 Understand Overactive Anger: A Protective Pattern

-Anger itself isn’t a bad thing—in fact, it plays a meaningful role in our lives.
+Anger itself isn't a bad thing — in fact, it plays a meaningful role in our lives.
 Anger is often a signal that we need to protect ourselves or others, that our boundaries need reinforcement, or that we need the strength to overcome obstacles.

-It's perfectly natural and human to feel angry sometimes.
 If you're noticing that anger appears more often than you'd like, or if your responses to anger don't align with who you want to be, know that you're not alone.
-Our reactions to anger often develop as ways to protect ourselves, especially when we've experienced hurt, ongoing stress, or difficult past experiences.
-Over time, these responses can become like automatic paths we follow when feeling stressed or frustrated.

 What Causes Overactive Anger?